PwnHubCTF/PownCTF/README.md

 id: id-of-challenge # Not required, but usefull for challenge dependencies
 name: Xored # Display name
 category: crypto # Choice in web | crypto | pwn | reverse | forensic | osint | stegano | misc | prog.
 If you set a random value, like 'my custom category', it will juste display it on front end without a category icon
+web: false # true or false: if it's a challenge exposing a web interface
+xss: false # true or false: (must be set as "web: true" if xss is true) Activate an XSS Bot for the challenge
 flag: PWNME{je-suis-un-flag} # The flag to validate the challenge
 sign_flag: false # If this variable is set to true, the flag will be signed for each user.
 Your challenge must use an env var named "FLAG" to set the challenge flag
 author: eteck # Author of the challenge.
 Not required
 instance: false # Choice in false | single | multiple.
 difficulty: 1 # Choice in 0 | 1 | 2 | 3 | 4
 files: # The files accessible to the players.
 Not required
   - flag-encrypted.txt